 Surgery is only indicated for the worst and most problematic disc pain issues.
-We generally advise patients to avoid surgery, unless it is literally a matter of life or death and all other conservative options have proven ineffective.
+We generally advise patients to avoid thoracic herniated disc surgery, unless it is literally a matter of life or death and all other conservative options have proven ineffective.

 Surgical spinal disc interventions are used far too frequently and demonstrate horrible long-term curative statistics.
 Additionally, statistics clearly reveal that there is a considerable chance for falling victim to failed herniated disc surgery syndrome, which can create real tangible disability where none existed previously.
 It is crucial to really weigh the many risks and potential complications of surgical intervention before seriously considering going under the knife.
 Getting multiple opinions from different types of doctors is also highly recommended.

 Many disc irregularities are not the true source of pain and proper diagnosis would be able to ascertain this fact.
 Furthermore, when the disc is truly problematic, time alone may stop the pain and cause the disc to become asymptomatic.
 When neither of these factors apply, there are still many nonsurgical treatments that might be just as effectual as surgery, yet demonstrate none of the significant risk factors.